DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Evaluating Diversity-Quality Trade-offs

-where $k_i$ denotes the number of claims for query $i$, and $\left| \mathrm{unique}(\cdot)\right|$ denotes the number of claims whose pairwise embedding similarity falls below a predefined threshold, indicating distinct viewpoints.
-Additional details are reported in Appendix~\ref{app: viewpoint}.
+Here, $k_i$ is the total number of extracted claims for query $i$, and $\left| \mathrm{uni}(\cdot)\right|$ counts claims whose pairwise embedding similarity is below a predefined threshold $\tau$, treating them as distinct claims.
+Additional details are provided in Appendix~\ref{app: viewpoint}.